TDarkShadow/iheartnewvegas/main.md

 <_VUI+NumberedTopics> 1 </_VUI+NumberedTopics>
 ```

-> Increases the amount of visible dialogue topics; displays numbers next to dialogue topics (intended to be used alongside my **lStewieAl's Tweaks Custom INI**).
+> ℹ️ Increases the amount of visible dialogue topics; displays numbers next to dialogue topics (intended to be used alongside my **lStewieAl's Tweaks Custom INI**).

 **No Muzzle Flash Lights (Optional)**:
 - Double-click the installed mod to open the **Information...** window.